DJjoteeYT/FNF-Android-Porting-Guide/README.md

 ```

 ## Credits:
+* RonyxDumb - Write things on the guide
 * Saw (M.A.
 JIGSAW) me - Doing the rest of the code, utils, pad buttons and other things
 * luckydog7 - Original code for mobile controls and hitbox graphic shape original code.
 * Goldie - Pad designer.